 The B20 Club of Indiana is a collaboration between the Indiana Soybean Alliance and the American Lung Association that showcases exceptional green fleets with experience using B20 or higher biodiesel blends in the state of Indiana.

-Through these efforts, the B20 Club also educates non-user fleets, stakeholders, and policymakers on the benefits of cleaner-burning, low-carbon biodiesel in the State of To date, B20 Club members have used more than 2.3 million gallons of cleaner-burning B20 biodiesel, providing a carbon reduction equivalent to planting more than 67,000 trees and an estimated health benefit of more than $170,000 to Indiana residents.
+Through these efforts, the B20 Club also educates non-user fleets, stakeholders, and policymakers on the benefits of cleaner-burning, low-carbon biodiesel in the State of Indiana.
+To date, B20 Club members have used more than 2.3 million gallons of cleaner-burning B20 biodiesel, providing a carbon reduction equivalent to planting more than 67,000 trees and an estimated health benefit of more than $170,000 to Indiana residents.

 The Indiana Soybean Alliance and American Lung Association initiated a partnership to explore growth opportunities and promote biodiesel as a cleaner-burning alternative to petroleum diesel in 2019.
 After a successful first year, ALA and ISA expanded their partnership and founded the B20 Club of Indiana in 2020.